mosefatullah/Web-Development-Project-Guide/README.md

   - Additionally, we may need a library for a specific task.

 ### 2. Designing
-Phase 1: Branding, infrastructure and layout
+Phase 1: Branding, infrastructure and layout:
-- Define the website name and tagline
+- Define the website name and tagline.
-- Conclude logo, color palette, fonts, and page layouts
+- Conclude logo, color palette, fonts, and page layouts.
-- Buying a domain name or hosting service
+- Buying a domain name or hosting service.
-- Build a sitemap to display web pages and their relations
+- Build a sitemap to display web pages and their relations.

-Phase 2: Content
+Phase 2: Content:
-- Identify content needed for web pages, testimonials, privacy policy, terms of use, FAQs, etc.
+- Identify content needed for web pages, testimonials, privacy policy, terms of use, FAQs etc.
-- Arrange stock images and graphics
+- Arrange stock images and graphics.
-- Organize content in a content repository
+- Organize content in a content repository.
-- Proofread and finalize content
+- Proofread and finalize content.

-Phase 3: Design and development
+Phase 3: Design and development:
-- Web pages designing based on layout styles and content
 - Setting up a sandbox server or coding environment (eg. visual studio code).
+- Web pages designing based on layout styles and content.
 - Designing page elements such as buttons, CTAs, and testimonials.
-- HTML, CSS, and Javascript authentication.
+- Designing and writing back-end (database design, API development etc.).
-- Developing functionalities like a blog, ecommerce store, or content management system.
+- Developing functionalities like a blog, payment system or content management system.
 - Organizing web pages based on the sitemap
 - Reviewing design and making changes based on client’s approval.

-- Design the User Interface and User Experience:
-  - It's time to design and represent visually, but not coding.
-- Plan your code:
-  - Have a clear understanding of how the different pieces of your project will fit together and others (eg. database).

 ### 3. Optimization